 There are many innovations the City could adopt: free public transportation, better bike infrastructure, low-carbon incentives (imagine free full-electric car parking), develop real public space etc. But, an easy step in the right direction would be for the City to take heritage conservation seriously.

 Place only has meaning when it is cared for through passion, intimacy and immediacy.
 This was understood in Ottawa a century ago when the City Beautiful movement was influencing the transformation of the City from a lumber town into a capital.

 Heritage conservation at its heart is sustainable and the only option for our future.
 Why?
 Because it works within its means.
-Yes, there are disastrous abuses of heritage, such as the Chateau Laurier addition, though this debacle was avoidable if there was better independent leadership by the City.
+Yes, there are disastrous abuses of heritage.
+This debacle was avoidable if there was better independent leadership by the City.
 Where there was once a strong sense of how Ottawa could be a livable city, this is being challenged, particularly by certain developers wishing for short-term gain.

 Heritage can be a loaded term.
 It can be manipulated to benefit different stakeholders, but ultimately, the goal is to maintain unique and distinctive qualities of a space that imparts connection between each other and rootedness in place, time and history.

 In many ways heritage districts were born out of a need to counter the modernist project of the past century.
 It speaks to the local, which many people lack in their lives (especially by globalised people).

 Beauty, love and social fabric should be in your backyard, and those social values are part of preserving the architecture, design and sense of place of neighbourhoods and districts.
 Tower landscapes may be the lollipops of councillors, but the sweetness of Ottawa will not be found in the proposed Lebreton Flats developments, instead it is found on main streets and in small mixed neighbourhoods.